• Skip to primary navigation

 Instructions

-• In a medium size bowl sift flour, baking powder, cinnamon, nutmeg and salt and mix gently with a spatula to combine.
+- In a medium bowl, sift together the flour, baking powder, cinnamon, nutmeg, and salt.
+Stir gently with a spatula to combine.

-• In a large bowl, whisk together egg, sugar and vanilla.
-Add in oil and whisk until combined.
-Add in dry ingredients and whisk, slowly add in the dairy-free milk until batter is smooth.
+- In a large bowl, whisk together the egg, sugar, and vanilla extract.
+Add the oil and whisk until combined.

-• Pour batter into a large piping bag or ziplock bag and cut off the tip.
-Pipe batter into the doughnut pan ensuring each hole is only half full.
+- Transfer the batter into a large piping bag or a ziplock bag with the tip cut off.
+Pipe the batter into the doughnut pan, filling each cavity about halfway.

-• Place in the oven and bake for 8 minutes or until the tops spring back when lightly touched.
-Let cool in the pan for 2 minutes and turn out onto a wire rack.
+- Place in the oven and bake for 8-10 minutes, or until the tops spring back when lightly touched.
+Let the doughnuts cool in the pan for 2 minutes before turning them out onto a wire rack.

 Notes